VinEdw/phy-2540-expt-02/expt-02.typ

 = Results

-@tb_misc_quantities contains various quantities, both measured and given, that were relevant to the analysis.
+@tb_misc_quantities contains various quantities, both measured and provided, that were relevant to the analysis.
 They are collected in a table to assist with lookup.

 #[